-The design of the new structure will be governed by the 2022 Oregon Structural Specialty Code (International Code Council, Inc., 2022).
-Therefore, the seismic design will be completed in accordance with ASCE 7-22 (American Society of Civil Engineers, 2022).
-The following sections provide seismic design criteria in accordance with ASCE 7-22.
+The design of the new structure will be governed by the 2019 Oregon Structural Specialty Code (International Code Council, Inc., 2019).
+Therefore, the seismic design will be completed in accordance with ASCE 7-16.
+The following sections provide seismic design criteria in accordance with ASCE 7-16.